guihao-liang/my-blog-notes/misc/20-04-11-aws-s3-retry.md

     }
 ```

-There are 3 situations to handle.
+There are 3 situations to handle:

-1. client-side network failures.
+* First, client-side network failures.

 In AWS implementation, there are 2 types of client-side errors, `USER_CANCELLED` and `NETWORK_CONNECTION`, which is reported by underlying CURL client. `USER_CANCELLED` is unable to retry.